PaperMC/docs/docs/paper/dev/event-api/custom-events.md

 ## Creating a custom event

 To create a custom event, you need to create a class that extends `Event`.
-Each event should have a `HandlerList` that will contain all the listeners that are listening to that event.
+Each event requires a `HandlerList` that will contain all the listeners that are listening to that event.
+The only exception to this is when you have an event that cannot be fired, but serves as a parent for other events instead.
+An example of this is the BlockPistonEvent, which cannot be listened to directly.

 This list is used to call the listeners when the event is called.